-Bosnia: Small HPPs project in BiH fails6.
-January 2016. / SEE Energy News
+Bosnia: Small HPPs project in BiH fails, SEE Energy News

 After six years only three out of 112 hydro power plants were built.
 The companies that were granted concessions are giving up construction and they are negotiating the sale of concessions with foreign buyers.
 Some even made profit from this trade.

 The project of constructing small hydro power plants on rivers in the Republic Srpska failed.
 Six years after it was initiated only three were built out of 112 hydro power plants which were granted concessions.
 The companies that were granted concessions are giving up construction and they are negotiating the sale of concessions with foreign buyers.
 Some even made profit from this trade.
 First concession was granted during the Governement of prime minister Pera Bukejlović, and the rest of them after January 2006, during the Governement of Milorad Dodik.
 Concessions to build small hydro power plants (capacity up to 5 MW) were given for a period of 15 to 30 years and companies were able to apply based on self initiative or answer to a public call.
 They were not obliged to obtain bank guarantees, so in most cases the concessions were given to comapnies lacking in money and experience for the construction of energy plants.
 According to experts, as part of the documentation companies had to have a technical and economic study to justify the concession based on the capacity of the power plant and profits made from electricity sale.
 Commission and the Ministry approved these studies, but later on it turned out that some of them could not be implemented.